EQPolar/frontend-nanodegree-mobile-portfolio/README.md

 e. optimize pizzera.jpg.
 In the design the image never seems to get bigger than 360x270, so resized to that.

+4. Git branch "gh-pages" added so project can be served by git-hub

 ## To Run this project